 Dover Foxcroft is the seat of Piscataquis County.
 It is the county’s premier business center, and has the highest population in the county.
-Recently celebrating it’s 95th Anniversary, Dover-Foxcroft has experienced exciting changes and growth over the past half-decade, such as the redevelopment of the Mill, formerly Moosehead Manufacturing, which sat abandoned and empty for many years, now home to residential apartments, offices, and a 6-room boutique-style hotel overlooking the Piscataquis River.
-We recently celebrated the grand re-opening of The Commons at Central Hall, which offers beautiful event space for our local communities.
-Soon, a state-of the art ice arena will be added to the town, adding jobs and activities for our young people to enjoy.
+Dover-Foxcroft has experienced exciting changes and growth over the past half-decade, such as the redevelopment of the Mill, formerly Moosehead Manufacturing, which sat abandoned and empty for many years, now home to residential apartments, offices and a 6-room boutique-style hotel overlooking the Piscataquis River.
+Then, the grand re-opening of The Commons at Central Hall, which offers beautiful event space for our local communities.
+And, most recently, a state-of the art ice arena has been added to the town, adding jobs and creating activities for our young people to enjoy.
 New businesses are continually sprouting, and a wave of younger families are moving in.

-Dover-Foxcroft is home to the Piscataquis Chamber of Commerce and some of the county’s largest employers, such as Foxcroft Academy, Mayo Regional Hospital and Pleasant River Lumber.
-The Center Theatre for Performing Arts, the county’s only community theatre, is also located in downtown Dover-Foxcroft, which is also where the Maine Whoopie Pie Festival is held.
+Dover-Foxcroft is home to the Piscataquis Chamber of Commerce and some of the county’s largest employers, such as Puritan Medical Products (the nation’s top manufacturer of Covid-19 testing swabs), Foxcroft Academy, Northern Light/Mayo Regional Hospital and Pleasant River Lumber.
+The Center Theatre for Performing Arts, the county’s only community theater, is also located in downtown Dover-Foxcroft, which is also where the Maine Whoopie Pie Festival (Oct 3, 2020) is held.
 Dover-Foxcroft is known for its friendly business-owners, walkable streets and welcoming community members.

 In the heart of the Maine Highlands, on the banks of the Piscataquis River, rests one of the premier manufacturing communities in Northern New England.